MLRC-Bench: Can Language Agents Solve Machine Learning Research Challenges?: Conclusion

 \section{Conclusion}

-\benchname draws upon the rigor of conference competitions to provide a scalable, objective, and realistic benchmark for evaluating LLM agents in scientific discovery tasks.
-By isolating the core workflow of method proposal and implementation, \benchname highlights whether an agent can innovate, code, and refine solutions to meet objective performance criteria.
-Grounding its tasks in well-designed ML conference competitions ensures that each challenge addresses significant research topics, is carefully scoped with robust evaluation protocols, and includes code and data for objective, scalable, and reproducible assessment.
-Our benchmark results show that \benchname presents a significant challenge for state-of-the-art LLMs and agent scaffoldings.
-By featuring modular tasks, well-defined evaluation metrics, tamper-proof processes, and ongoing updates when new suitable competitions are available, \benchname can evolve alongside the rapid pace of ML research and continuous support the pursuit of AI-assisted or automated scientific discovery.
+\benchname draws upon the rigor of conference competitions to provide a scalable, objective, and realistic benchmark for evaluating LLM agents in proposing and implementing novel algorithms that advance research on impactful topics.
+Our benchmark features modular tasks, objective evaluation metrics, tamper-proof evaluations, and ongoing updates as new suitable competitions become available.
+Our results show that \benchname presents a significant challenge for state-of-the-art LLMs and agent scaffoldings.
+Our analysis highlights the misalignment between the LLM-judged innovation and their actual performance on cutting-edge ML research problems. \benchname will evolve alongside the rapid pace of ML research and continuously support the pursuit of AI-assisted or automated scientific discovery.